The best running shoes for high arches comes from the top brands like Brooks, New Balance, Nike, Asics, Mizuno and Hoka One One.

 Besides, its Vibram outsole with numerous rigid lugs allows you span your heel-to-toe in multi-direction.
 By this way, your shoes aggressively grip firmly on a variety of trail surfaces.

-This New Balance shoe offer you’re a well-balanced combination of flexibility, arch support, motion stability and foot protection.
+This New Balance shoe offer you’re a well-balanced combination of flexibility, arch support, motion stability and foot protection, best running shoes for wide feet and high arches.
 Importantly, there is a little sign of wear-out appears after high mileage runs.

 The Saucony is adequately cushioned to guarantee you a real road feel.
 Indeed, it comforts your feet by providing a soft and lightweight upper.
 Besides, there is a wedge of dense foam under your heels and arches to avoid you from running excessive outward.